MaxwellPaterson/MaxwellPaterson.github.io/README.md

 - Effectively organized data using Tableau, crafting visually compelling dashboards that contained easily comprehensible information
 - Proficiently managed large-scale datasets, utilizing a suite of tools including Excel, Tableau, Demand Tools, and Salesforce to manipulate data and create actionable insights.

+## Coding Projects

+**Predicting Medical Insurance Costs Using Multiple Linear Regression** Discovered the most important factors that drive the change in medical insurance costs.
+Utilized R to complete the statistical analysis, incorporating libraries such as GGally, Olsrr, Lmtest, and Mctest.

+**Relationship Between CPI, Labor Force Characteristics and Opioid Deaths in Canada** Utilized Python and SQL to conduct data modeling and statistical analysis looking for relationships between these different metrics.
+Leveraging Pandas, Numpy, SQLAlchemy, Matplotlib and Plotly libraries.

+**Predicting Success Rate of Kickstarter Campaigns Using Linear Regression** Found a significant relationship between the success rate of a Kickstarer campaign and the total number of campaigns launched in the same month.
+The analysis was conducted using R libraries including GGplot2, Mosaic, Dplyr, and Tidyr.

+## Excel Projects

+**Entire Portfolio Scorecard Report**